simphony/simphony-jyulb/README.rst

 The JYU-LB source code is available on github: https://github.com/simphony/JYU-LB

-The engine wrapper assumes that there is an executable called "jyu_lb_isothermal3D.exe" that can be found in the PATH and an exception is thrown if this is not the case.
+The engine wrapper assumes that there is an executable called "jyu_lb_isothermal.exe" that can be found in the PATH and an exception is thrown if this is not the case.

 Testing